 Of all the areas a 3D artist can learn, modeling is arguably the most difficult to master.
 It takes hours, weeks, months, and years of practice and mistake-making to reach the stage where you can decipher a mesh just by looking at it.
-Also, finding thorough training that focuses on more than just a few techniques and tools isn’t easy, especially if you’re a Cinema 4D artist.
+Also, finding thorough training that focuses on more than just a few techniques and tools isn’t easy.
 With MILG11: Hard Surface Modeling Tactics for Cinema 4D this is no longer the case.
-MILG11 is the missing link in Cinema 4D modeling, developed specifically for Cinema 4D artists and covering everything you need to know from fundamental modeling concepts to hidden features of key modeling tools.
-If you’re serious about learning modeling in Cinema 4D, MILG 11: Hard Surface Modeling Tactics for Cinema 4D is the ideal place to start.
+MILG11 is developed for Cinema 4D artists but the explanations of fundamental modeling concepts make it relevant to all 3D artists no matter the software used.
+If you’re serious about learning modeling, MILG 11: Hard Surface Modeling Tactics for Cinema 4D is the ideal place to start.
 Here’s what’s included:

 Important, fundamental geometry concepts that are the foundation to correct modeling.

 - Directing Flow: Quad workflow and its importance in maintaining predictable edge flow.

 - Redirecting Flow: Tools and techniques for redirecting edge flow.

 - Edge Loops: The importance of loops in edge flow, adding and encapsulating detail.

 - Normals: The importance of Surface and Vertex Normals to modeling, materials, and rendering.

 - Using Diamonds: Using diamond quads to split edge flow and control edge count.

 Total duration: 1 hour 56 minutes

 Key tools and concepts to save time, model correctly and create seemingly complex meshes with ease.